Hoekz/learnit/README.md

 For consumers:

  - `learnit start`- started, navigates course, needs to print script
- - `learnit output` - not started, watches location and starts/stops commands as necessary, reporting their output
+ - `learnit output` - mostly done, watches location and starts/stops commands as necessary, reporting their output
  - `learnit reset` - not started, erases all progress, resets to `master`
  - `learnit bookmark` - not started, allows user to set up a quick return point
  - `learnit annotate` - not started, allows user to save changes they made`